-In the deposit and treasury business, the Group financing portfolio, which forms an integral part of the loans and advances to customers, has decreased from €235 million to €133 million since the end of the previous fiscal year.
+In the deposit and treasury business, the Group financing portfolio, which forms an integral part of the loans and advances to customers, fell to €116 million (previous year €133 million).
 The provision of collateral in cash means that Siemens Bank does not bear any credit risk in connection with this business.
 Compared with the lending business discussed above, this lending portfolio clearly is of minor significance within the business model of Siemens Bank as a whole.

-Within the deposit and treasury business, the development of liquidity investments - which are reported under loans and advances to banks, credit balances with central banks, private bonds as well as under loans and advances to customers - is closely linked to the economic and regulatory requirements relating to liquidity control.
+Within the deposit and treasury business, the development of liquidity-related investments - which are reported under loans and advances to banks, credit balances with central banks, private bonds as well as under loans and advances to customers - is closely linked to the economic and regulatory requirements relating to liquidity control.
 In recent years, Siemens Bank has built up a highly liquid assets portfolio as a liquidity reserve and for liquidity control.
 A major part of this asset portfolio is in short-term promissory note loans from investment-grade issuers.
 With this asset portfolio, Siemens Bank intends to achieve positive income contributions and a high level of security in addition to compliance with commercial and legal requirements regarding liquidity control.

-The significant increase in the third and fourth quarters of fiscal 2020 was due to shortterm investments by the Siemens Group.
-Compared with the previous year, the portfolio of highly liquid assets for purposes of liquidity reserve and liquidity therefore increased by 36 % (previous year: increase by 9 %).
-This exceeded Siemens Bank's expectations, but, in the Bank's view, is not a structurally sustainable increase in liquidityrelated investments.
+The significant increase in the second guarter of the 2021 fiscal year was due to short-term investments by the Siemens Group and lasted only for a few weeks.
+In a year-on-year comparison, the portfolio of highly liquid assets for purposes of liquidity reserve and liquidity control remained almost constant (previous year: increase by 36%).
+This means that liquidity-related investments were at the expected level.

-Figure 2: Change in liquidity-related investments in the deposit and treasury business (€ million)
+Figure 2: Change in liquidity-related investments in the ALM and treasury business (€ million)